 CODE OF CONDUCT: As a YES Prep student-athlete, I agree to abide by the following:

-Conform to the behavioral norms of the school and act in a responsible manner with regards to the rules and regulations established in the YES Prep Student Handbook and YES Prep Athletic Handbook
+Conform to the behavioral norms of the school and act in a responsible manner with regards to the rules and regulations established in the YES Prep Student Handbook and YES Prep Athletic Handbook.

 Respect the game, play fairly and follow its rules and regulations.